sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Method

 \subsection{Smooth macro F1 scores}

-The above title contains a new term.
+F1 scores can be calculated on a macro and micro level.
 Macro-averaging regards all classes as equally important, whereas micro-averaging reflects within-class frequency. \emph{unboundedF1} and \emph{sigmoidF1} below are thought of as macro scores (aggregated over all classes).
 These scores require a high enough number of representatives in the four confusion matrix quadrants to learn from batch to batch.
 Ideally, each training epoch would have only one batch, so as to have the most representatives.
 Following Eq.~\ref{eq:unbounded}, it is possible to define an \emph{unbounded F1} score:

-While this alternative abstracts the thresholding away, which is convenient for fine-tuning purposes, it does not fulfill the desirable properties of a dichotomization threshold surrogate (see Section~\ref{subsec:unbounded}). \emph{unboundedF1} will be used to benchmark against our proposed \emph{sigmoidF1} loss.
+While this alternative abstracts the thresholding away, which is convenient for fine-tuning purposes, it does not fulfill the desirable properties of a binarization threshold surrogate (see Section~\ref{subsec:unbounded}). \emph{unboundedF1} will be used to benchmark against our proposed \emph{sigmoidF1} loss.
 Given the definitions of smooth confusion matrix metrics above, we can now write $\mathcal{L}_{\widetilde{\mathit{F1}}}$:

 \emph{sigmoidF1} is particularly suited for the multilabel setting because it is a proper hard thresholding surrogate as defined in the previous sections and because it contains a significant amount of information about label prediction accuracy: $\widetilde{\mathit{tp}}$, $\widetilde{\mathit{fn}}$ and $\widetilde{\mathit{fp}}$ are indicative of the number of predicted labels in each category of the confusion matrix but also contain a notion of certainty, given that they are rational numbers.
-The built in sigmoid function ensures that certainty increases along training epochs, as outlined by property 2.
+The built in sigmoid function ensures that certainty increases along training epochs, as outlined by Property~\ref{prop:sat}.
 Finally, as the harmonic mean of precision and recall (a property of F1 in general), it weighs in both relevance metrics.

+In the next section, we implement Eq.~\ref{eq:sigmoidF1} in PyTorch and TensorFlow as a custom loss as follows: